sbhattacharyay/ordinal_GOSE_prediction/README.md

 ## Overview

-This repository contains the code underlying the article entitled **The leap to ordinal: An artificially intelligent approach to predict nuanced functional outcomes in critically ill patients with traumatic brain injury** from the Collaborative European NeuroTrauma Effectiveness Research in TBI ([CENTER-TBI](https://www.center-tbi.eu/)) consortium.
+This repository contains the code underlying the article entitled **The leap to ordinal: Detailed functional prognosis after traumatic brain injury with a flexible modelling approach** from the Collaborative European NeuroTrauma Effectiveness Research in TBI ([CENTER-TBI](https://www.center-tbi.eu/)) consortium.
 In this file, we present the abstract, to outline the motivation for the work and the findings, and then a brief description of the code with which we generate these finding and achieve this objective.\
 \
 The code on this repository is commented throughout to provide a description of each step alongside the code which achieves it.